spa44rty/FictionWriterStudio/replit.md

   - **Tooltip actions**: Apply (for suggestions), Ignore (for both issues and suggestions)
   - Semi-transparent text overlay when highlights are active for better visibility
   - Position-based highlighting works with real-time text editing

+- **Intelligent Spelling Corrections**: Automatic spelling error detection with smart suggestions
+  - **Levenshtein distance algorithm** finds up to 3 most similar words from dictionary
+  - Click misspelled word to see correction suggestions in tooltip
+  - **Click-to-apply**: Each suggestion appears as a green button - click to replace instantly
+  - Suggestions appear inline (e.g., "waz" → shows "was", "way", "wax")
+  - Only suggests words within edit distance of 2 for accuracy
+  - Filters by word length similarity (within 2 characters)
+  - Works with the existing Ignore button if suggestions aren't helpful

 - **Prose Analysis**: "Analyze & Suggest Fixes" button runs 16+ deterministic checks AND provides AI-powered corrections
   - Flags spelling, grammar, and style violations inline